A Spatial-channel-temporal-fused Attention for Spiking Neural Networks: Introduction

-Visual attention is a critical cognitive process that enables humans to selectively allocate limited attention resources to underlying targets~\cite{carrasco2011visual, lamme2003visual}.
-Remarkably, recent years have witnessed a great development of visual attention in computer vision, and various types of attention modules in channel~\cite{hu2018squeeze, WangWZLZH20}, spatial~\cite{jaderberg2015spatial, wang2018non, shen2019visual}, temporal~\cite{xu2017jointly, zhang2019scan} and their combination dimensions~\cite{woo2018cbam, chen2017sca, gao2019hierarchical, song2017end} have been designed for different neural network models.
-Although visual attention has achieved great success in traditional ANN models, these attention-related mechanisms are seldom considered to be introduced into SNNs.
-Despite this fact, we noticed that a few recent studies showed great potential of visual attention in performance improvement of SNNs~\cite{yao2021temporal, kundu2021spike, liu2022event, liu2022general}.
-To the best of our knowledge, however, most of these studies concentrated on attention mechanisms in one or two dimensions, and none of them attempted to combine spatial, channel and temporal information altogether.
+Visual attention is a critical cognitive process that allows humans to selectively allocate limited attention resources to underlying targets~\cite{carrasco2011visual, lamme2003visual}.
+This biological mechanism is essential for visual processing, because it enables individuals to respond quickly and accurately to relevant stimuli in their environment while filtering out irrelevant distractions.
+Remarkably, recent years have witnessed a great development of visual attention in computer vision, and various types of attention modules in channel~\cite{hu2018squeeze, WangWZLZH20}, spatial~\cite{jaderberg2015spatial, wang2018non, shen2019visual}, temporal~\cite{xu2017jointly, zhang2019scan} and their combined dimensions~\cite{woo2018cbam, song2017end, fu2020scene} have been designed for different neural network models.
+Although visual attention has achieved great success in traditional ANN models, attention-related mechanisms have rarely been considered in SNNs.
+Despite this fact, we noted that a few recent studies demonstrated the potential of visual attention in improving the performance of SNNs~\cite{yao2021temporal, zhu2022tcja, 103389fnins20221079357, kundu2021spike, liu2022event, liu2022general}.
+However, to the best of our knowledge, most of these studies concentrated on attention mechanisms in one or two dimensions, and it still remains challenging to efficiently combine and fuse spatial, channel and temporal information altogether with a flexible approach.